ITIN renewals: When ITINs will expire and how taxpayers and their advisors can prepare

 ITIN holders in this situation may want to consult a tax advisor for assistance.

 Gather and keep the necessary documentation to file a new ITIN application.

 Individuals whose ITINs will be expiring should ensure that they have current documents showing proof of identity and foreign status.
 For example, in the past, the IRS has accepted an original and unexpired passport as proof of identity and foreign status.
 The Form W-7 Instructions contain a list of other documents that prove either identity or foreign status.

 Stay in contact with a Certifying Acceptance Agent (CAA) regarding possible future renewal procedures.

-CAAs are individuals or entities that have entered into formal agreements with the IRS that allow them to help individuals obtain ITINs.
+CAAs are individuals or entities that have entered into formal agreements with the IRS that allow them to help individuals obtain and renew ITINs.